Our Vision:

 The seven sacraments are offered to those who wish to receive them.
 The Eucharistic liturgy is celebrated in various ancient and modern rituals.
 In addition to the preceding, contemplative prayer, meditation, spiritual healing, teaching and counseling form an integral part of the life of our congregations and members.

-The Church seeks to be a witness to and be an enabler of community growth in love of God, all humankind and creation in its life of worship and the public endeavors in which its members are called to give service.
+The Ohio Orthodox Catholic Church seeks to be a witness to and be an enabler of community growth in love of God, all humankind and creation in its life of worship and the public endeavors in which its members are called to give service.
 We recognize the validity of our religious traditions and firmly believe that we can learn and grow more fully by understanding and respecting their teachings.

 We believe that God's revelation, in addition to being present in the public life of the Church, also has a personal or individual aspect.
 We thus believe that understanding the divine comes not only from concepts and public revelation, but also from our personal encounter with God through prayer and meditation.
 We strive to form a community of faith with love, devotion and abandonment to God as our foundation.
+We are a small and relatively young church, but we have come to realize that it is not the size of the church that matters, but the people who make up the church and their love of God that truly matter the most!